Credit Score for Apartments: Complete Guide to Rental Checks

 • Previous rental records

-There is no legal minimum credit score for apartment rentals in Australia.
-Landlords must follow the Privacy Act when running property checks on renters.
-Knowing what these checks include helps you prepare.
-While there's no minimum credit score for apartment rules, higher scores help your bid.
+There is no set credit score needed for rentals.
+Landlords must follow the Privacy Act when running checks.
+Know what these checks cover.
+This helps you get ready.
+Higher scores help your bid.

 Australian Credit Score Scale Explained